BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 * The body of the message is the text derived from encoding the byte array representation of the java object contained in the Object Message.
 The byte array is encoded using Base64 encoding.
-The resulting encoded message is in the S-Expression form HJB uses to represent byte arrays.
+The resulting encoded message is transmitted in the S-Expression form HJB uses to represent byte arrays.
+See `translation`_ for a description of this form.

 * The value of the field 'hjb_jms_message_interface' is

   - javax.jms.ObjectMessage

+.. _translation: ./codec.html

 .. class:: message_desc